TypeStrong/dts-bundle/README.md

   --verbose                       enable verbose mode, prints detailed info about all references and includes/excludes --emitOnIncludedFileNotFound    emit although included files not found.
 See readme "Files not found" section.
   --emitOnNoIncludedFileNotFound  emit although no included files not found.
 See readme "Files not found" section.
+  --headerPath [value]            path to file that contains the header
 ````

 For example: